emberjs/website/source/guides/understanding-ember/dependency-injection.md

 ##### Simple Dependency Injection with needs

 A common use-case for dependency injection is that of a singleton service.
-For instance, a controller maintaining the session state may exposed to many other controllers.
+For instance, a controller maintaining the session state may be exposed to many other controllers.

 ```javascript